petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 along with each scientific article.
 These are great, and I applaud anyone who publishes one, especially if they weren't required to do so.

-However, the name sort of implies that curating the repro pack is a distinct phase in the project that happens relatively later on.
+However, I want to emphasize that curating a repro pack should not be a stage that happens at the end of the project.
-Continuous reproducibility would have us using a repro pack for the entire project, and it would follow a few important rules we will discuss later.
+Continuous reproducibility would have us using a repro pack for the entire project lifecycle, literally as the place to perform and keep all the work, and it would follow a few important rules we will discuss later.

 ## General rules